 Florida faces the challenge of ensuring that students in the K-12 system are properly informed and prepared for their future careers.
 The idea that "the only path for students to follow is the traditional route to a four-year college degree" has become the perceived standard for educational success.
-But not all students have the desire or need for such a college degree.
+But not all students have the desire for or the need for such a college degree.
 Better academic and career preparation are necessary to ensure the readiness of all students for the workplace.
 However, in the current environment, many students with different skills and abilities may not be well served.
-This problem in Florida may be evidenced by the high dropout rate and the fact at that only seven out of ten ninth graders graduate high school within four years.
-Whether students drop out or are "pushed" out because few viable alternatives are presented to them, these students leave the system with few marketable skills and limited job prospects-a situation with profound implications for these students and for the economic development of the state.
+This problem in Florida may be evidenced by high dropout rate and the fact at that only seven out of ten ninth graders graduate high school within four years.
+Whether students drop out or are "pushed" out because of the lack of viable alternatives presented to them by the current education environment, these students leave the system generally without any marketable skills, and thus limited job prospects, a situation with profound implications for these students and for the economic development of the state.

 Every middle and high school in Florida must be educating its students about potential career paths as they progress through their academic careers.
-The historically negative perception about the quality of career education programs in high schools needs to change.
+The historically negative perception about the quality of career programs in high schools needs to change.
+These programs are not second-tier traditional "vo-tech" programs.
 Today's career education programs provide students with the skills and training necessary to pursue careers in high-wage, high-demand fields, as well as a college education, if desired.
-Re-branding and marketing requires a better awareness of careers on the part of parents and students, provided through a statesponsored, school-to-career preparation advertising campaign.
+Re-branding and marketing requires a better awareness of careers on the part of parents and students, provided through a state-sponsored, school-to-career preparation advertising campaign.
 While the current tools are valuable, more time and resources are needed to get students on the right track.
 The appropriate guidance and counseling must be offered early enough to make a difference in their long-term planning and goals.